-The first person who saw a bacteria was Antonie van Leeuwenhoek as science amateur in 17th century Netherland.
-He invented the first microscope and pointed it at whatever he found.
-And what did he feel when he discovered swimming animacules in the scraps of his teeth or in rainwater?
-Wonder.
+The first person who ever saw a bacteria was Antonie van Leeuwenhoek in 17th-century Netherlands.
+He invented the first microscope and pointed it at whatever came his way.
+And how did he feel when he discovered swimming animacules in the scraps of his teeth or in rainwater?
+Delighted.

 Then science progressed and we realised that things were also swimming in boils, pustules, sores and wounds.
 And that swimming things were also spoiling milk.
 And for the next 150 years, whenever we heard of bacteria, the main feeling was disgust.